⚡ Quick Answer

 Connect GitHub with your resume

 If a project is on your resume, the repository should support the claim.
-Broken demos, missing instructions, and unclear code reduce trust quickly.
+Broken demos, missing setup instructions, or empty codebase files destroy trust instantly.

 Key takeaways